 Spray the top with a little butter Frylight, then cover with foil and seal!
 How easy is that?!
 The rest of the instructions are below – keep scrolling!

-Talking of Frylight!
-When ever we need to replace oil in cooking we use Frylight.
+Whenever we need to replace oil in cooking we use Frylight.
 Perfect for everyday frying and cooking, it delivers exactly one calorie per spray, which makes it Syn free!
-The butter flavour is ideal for this Syn Free Bacon, Onion and Potato Bake recipe.
+The Sunflower or Butter Oil flavours are ideal for this Syn Free Bacon, Onion and Potato Bake recipe.

 Fallen off the wagon and need some motivation, or want to help others on their journey?